Areeb-07/Seasons-of-Code/README.md

 ### Week 3

 In this week, I did a tutorial to implement a Generative Adversarial Network (GAN) from scratch in Google Colab.
-Currently, I am doing the Coursera course on
+I also completed Week 1 of the Coursera course on
 Sequence Models under Deep Learning Specialisation to understand Recurrent Neural Networks (RNNs).

+### Week 4

+In this week, I implemented autoencoders for speech enhancement.
+The file Noise_Reduction_with_Autoencoders.ipynb contains the complete code of training the models and saving them to the mounted drive.
+NoiseSuppressionModel.h5 is the model saved in HDF5 format.
+TFLiteModel.tflite is the model saved in tflite format.